AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Type predicates are meant to check the consistency of a type.
 In the context of a type that has constructor, the consistency is expected to be true when exiting the constructor.
-In particular, the initializion list is not expected to create a predicate-valid type - perdicate will only be checked after the constructor has been processed.
+In particular, the initializion list is not expected to create a predicate-valid type - predicates will only be checked after the constructor has been processed.

 Constructors And Aggregates